BGYO: 2018–2020: Formation and introduction

-In 2018, ABS-CBN launched the Star Hunt Academy program, a project led by entertainment head Laurenti Dyogi for the purpose of introducing Filipino talent in the international market.
-250 auditionees with age range of 16–19 from different places in the Philippines were evaluated, from which the first set of male trainees were selected.
-It was initially planned to debut a 7-member idol boy group but was minimized to five.
+In 2018, ABS-CBN launched the Star Hunt Academy program, a project led by entertainment head Laurenti Dyogi for the purpose of introducing Filipino talents in the international market.
+250 auditionees ranging from ages 16–19 from different places in the Philippines were evaluated, from which the first set of male trainees were selected.
+It was initially planned to debut a 7-member idol boy group, but was minimized to five.
 The final lineup ended with Akira, Gelo, JL, Mikki, and Nate.
 They were trained for two years under Filipino and South Korean mentors from MU Doctor Academy.
 Vocal coach Kitchy Molina and Austrian-native dance coach Mickey Perz were some of the notable Filipino mentors.

-On August 3, 2019, the five members were officially introduced as the Star Hunt trainees in the online pre-show of the PBB Otso Big Night through a performance.
-They had their first outdoor performance with live audience in their first-ever mall show in Taguig.
-They have also attended in the 2019 Southeast Asian Games thanksgiving celebration.
+On August 3, 2019, the five members were officially introduced as the Star Hunt trainees in the online pre-show of the Big Night of Pinoy Big Brother: Otso through a performance.
+They have attended the 2019 Southeast Asian Games thanksgiving celebration.

-In May 2020, Dyogi released a dance practice video of Akira, Gelo, Mikki, and Nate dancing to Seventeen's "Let Me Hear You Say" to show their progress in training.
-In the subsequent months, the academy have released vlogs of the trainees on YouTube and performance videos on Twitter.
-The group have also invited to perform on the "Happy Hallyu Day 4" which lasted from August 22 and 29.
+In May 2020, Dyogi released a dance practice video of Akira, Gelo, Mikki, and Nate dancing to Seventeen's "Let Me Hear You Say" to show their training progress.
+In the subsequent months, the academy has released vlogs of the trainees on YouTube and performance videos on Twitter.
+The group was also invited to perform on the "Happy Hallyu Day 4" which lasted from August 22 and 29.
 On October 18, BGYO as "SHA Boys" became part of the ASAP Natin 'To and performed BTS' hit song "On".
 On October 31, they also performed on the "2020 Philippines-Korea Cultural Exchange Festival".

 On December 4, 2020, the official debut month of the group in January 2021 was announced, together with the contract signing with Star Magic and record label Star Music.
 On December 6, the group performed on the opening of Pinoy Big Brother: Connect.
-On December 12, the group went viral with their It's Showtime's performance of Sarah Geronimo hit songs "Tala"/"Kilometro.
+On December 12, the group appeared on It's Showtime and went viral with their performances of Sarah Geronimo's hit songs "Tala" and "Kilometro.